Agreena-ApS/cookiecutter-python-app/README.md

 is a reference of them:

 - **`project_name`**: The real name of the project, to be seen in README's and official documentation.
-E.g. something like "HB Image Analysis".
+E.g. something like "Image Analysis".
 This question is mandatory.
 - **`project_slug`**: A "slug" string to name the root project directory.
 This will automatically be set as a _slugified_ version of `project_name` if you